-\textbf{\emph{Q2: Is AVQA transferrable to different visual features?}} AVQA dataset is collected with the assistance of models trained on Faster R-CNN~\cite{ren2015faster} region features~\cite{anderson2018bottom}.
-To investigate whether these collected adversarial examples are transferrable to different image features, we conduct experiments using another type of feature, grid-level features~\cite{jiang2020defense} from CNNs, which have shown to be effective for VQA tasks~\cite{jiang2020defense,huang2020pixel,nguyen2020revisiting,lei2021less}.
-Specifically, we consider the ClipBERT~\cite{lei2021less} model, unlike UNITER-B, which is built upon region-level object detection features, ClipBERT is an end-to-end pre-trained model that directly takes in raw images and questions, and the images are represented by grid-level features as in~\cite{jiang2020defense}.
+\textbf{\emph{Q2: Is AVQA transferrable to different visual features?}} The AVQA dataset is collected with the assistance of models trained on Faster R-CNN~\cite{ren2015faster} region features~\cite{anderson2018bottom}.
+To investigate whether these collected adversarial examples are transferrable to different image features, we conduct experiments using another type of feature, \emph{i.e.}, grid features~\cite{jiang2020defense} from CNNs, which have shown to be effective for VQA tasks~\cite{jiang2020defense,huang2020pixel,nguyen2020revisiting,lei2021less}.
+Specifically, we consider ClipBERT~\cite{lei2021less}, an end-to-end pre-trained model that directly takes in raw images and questions, and the images are represented by grid features as in~\cite{jiang2020defense}.
 Meanwhile, ClipBERT's end-to-end training strategy may also help to defend potential attacks to fixed feature representations widely used in previous work~\cite{chen2019uniter,tan2019lxmert,anderson2018bottom}.
-In Table~\ref{tab:at_feat}, we compare ClipBERT against UNITER-B. The poor performance of ClipBERT on AVQA suggests that adversarial examples in AVQA are transferrable to different image representations.
-However, ClipBERT performs comparably to UNITER-B on AVQA, although it significantly under-performs UNITER-B on VQA v2.
-This observation suggests that VQA v2 is not a reliable dataset for evaluating model robustness.
+Table~\ref{tab:at_feat} compares ClipBERT against UNITER-B. The poor performance of ClipBERT on AVQA suggests that adversarial examples in AVQA are transferrable to different image representations.
+However, ClipBERT performs comparably to UNITER-B on AVQA, although it significantly under-performs UNITER-B on VQA v2, which suggests that VQA v2 may not be reliable for evaluating model robustness.